Governance & Integration

 A central topic is the integration of shared micromobility services and Mobility as a Service (MaaS) in cooperation with different Working Groups.
 The group explores how services like bike-sharing, e-scooters, and MaaS platforms can work together to create seamless, multi-modal transport systems.
 By integrating various modes—such as public transport, shared mobility, and ride-hailing—into a single platform, cities can improve connectivity, especially for first- and last-mile journeys.
 This approach aims to reduce car dependency, making sustainable options more convenient and accessible.

 Public-private engagement and leadership for change are seen as essential to driving sustainable mobility.
-The Group explores how public authorities can collaborate with private mobility providers, fostering innovation while ensuring public interests such as sustainability and accessibility.
+The Group explores how public authorities can collaborate with private mobility providers, encouraging innovation while ensuring public interests such as sustainability and accessibility.
 Strong leadership is crucial to managing these partnerships and driving long-term, strategic change.
 Leaders must adopt a forward-thinking approach that balances innovation with social and environmental goals.

 On the employment front, the Group combines discussions on labour and transition management.
 As digitalisation and automation reshape the transport sector, the workforce must adapt.
 The Working Group highlights the need for reskilling and upskilling workers to meet the demands of new technologies.
 At the same time, managing the transition towards more sustainable transport systems requires careful planning, ensuring that technological shifts are inclusive and socially equitable.